Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 Since CNNs are trained for visual image analysis, they can be spoofed in identifying any subsurface problem.

-Handmade cars are nothing short of a fortune to own these days.
-Only the premium brands are still making man-made cars for the ultra-rich.
+Handmade cars are nothing short of a fortune at present.
+Only some of the premium brands are still making man-made cars for the ultra-rich.

-For masses, the manufacturing has gone robotic in most of the production units long back.
+For the masses, it has gone robotic in most of the production units long back.

 So, manufacturing is enjoying one of the greatest applications of computer vision.
 And, it’s only going to get bigger by the day.